Episode Transcript

 they were interviewing was from ETA or the ETA people blew up.

-I assumed the.
-ETA People blew up the car.
+I assumed the ETA people blew upthe car.

-Yeah, 'cause they are the terrorists.
+Yeah, because they are the terrorists.

 mouthful in the original Catholic.

-Hard enough saying Spanish wordscorrectly.
+It's hard enough saying Spanish words correctly.

-It's a radical best separatist group.
+It's a radical Basque separatistgroup.

 Their name means Basque Homelandand Liberty or Basque Country

-and freedom.
+and Freedom.
 It's a translation thing.

 They existed from 1959, around the time the cathedral was